SAP-samples/btp-onboarding/docs/Joule in SAP Datasphere/3_Setup/3_5_Scenario_2_ExistingJouleSetup.md

-In this section, we will show you how to activate analytical insights in the context of an existing Joule formation.
+In this section, we will show you how to activate Joule for DataSphere in the context of an existing Joule formation.
 Within your SAP BTP Global Account, navigate to <b>System Landscapes</b>, click on <b>Formations</b>, and search for the Joule formation you have already set up.
 In my case, I am using one of the existing formations, which has multiple SAP products connected to one Joule instance, as shown below.
 You can click on Include System

  <br>